 The programme draws on recent research by the Leadership Foundation on the work of heads of department in order to focus on individualised consideration, paying close attention to followers' needs, recognising personal differences and encouraging potential.

-Find out more and book for the next cohorts of Leading Departments
+Find out more and book for the next cohort of Leading Departments

 Book for the next cohorts of Leading Departments